Are you planning to travel to Naxos, Greece soon? Read our tips below on the things to do in Naxos with suggested tours!

 Suggested Tour: Naxos Island: Full–Day Historical Bus Tour

 If you stay on Naxos, you should also make a small detour to this attraction.
 Great photo opportunity with a great view of the city and the sea.
 You don’t have to plan a lot of time, but the view from the small island on which Portara stands to Naxos Town and the harbor is already fantastic.
 It is recommended to visit before sunset for a wonderful sight.

 Suggested Tour: Naxos Castle Walking Tour and Sunset at the Portara

 4. Zas Mountain

-For those who want to do hiking while in Naxos must climb this mountain, which is named after the Greek godfather Zeus.
-Large mountaineering equipment is not needed, but you shouldn’t go up in flip flops.
+Those who want to do hiking while in Naxos must climb this mountain, which is named after the Greek godfather Zeus.
+Large mountaineering equipment is not needed, but you shouldn’t go up in flip-flops.
 The path starts quite simple, but the higher you get, it is very exhausting.
 Once at the top, you’ll be rewarded with surrounding islands that are very visible.